cyberbotics/webots/docs/guide/running-extern-robot-controllers.md

 %tab "C"

-No other setting is needed.
+No specific setup is needed.

 %tab-end

 %tab "C++"

-No other setting is needed.
+No specific setup is needed.

 %tab-end